People

 Herman Xin Yang Leong

-Herman is a sophomore studying Chemistry at Harvard University.
+Herman is a junior studying Chemistry at Harvard University.
 His lab work involves proteomics and chemical synthesis.
 When he is free, he plays chess (chess.com username: hlxy) and listens to game OSTs.

 Hector Martinez Luna